robinvanderknaap/Met-de-punt-naar-voren/README.md

 - Add the theme to the themes directory
 - Start site
 - Go through initial setup
+- Disable module 'Comments'.
+Disqus comments will be used instead, this is already handled in the theme.
 - Download 'Syntax Highlighter' module from the Gallery
 - Download 'Designer Tools' module to make your life easier when altering the theme.
 Be sure to disable this module in production!